nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

     - The Desert Beacon can be accessed without breaking the barrier with a well executed double jump.
     - The Canyon Candle at the end of the first area can be accessed with a jump from a platform on the left with the Winged Belt and Speedy Shoes.
     - The Swamp Bonus can be accessed without the Griffin Boots by jumping from the ladder with the Winged Belt and the Speedy Shoes.
-    - You can destroy the barrier to access the Crypts Coin with a *very* tight Double Wave while falling from a jump.
+    - You can destroy the barrier to access the Crypts Coin with the Double Wave or the Bomb Gauntlet, but you need to be in a *very* precise position.
     - You can technically avoid getting hit by all the enemies in the Volcano without any items.
     - You can collect the Volcano Coin with a well placed Backstep from one of the platform on the top left, or with the Winged Belt
     - The left pillar on the Beach for the Key to Tork's cabin can be hit with a Bomb, the Sword Wave or the Smart Gun from the leaf of the tree.